leo0514/vpc-on-classic-network/lb-iam.md

 {:DomainName: data-hd-keyref="DomainName"}
 {:external: target="_blank" .external}

 # Identity and access management
 {: #identity-and-access-management-iam}

-You can configure access policies for an {{site.data.keyword.cloud} Load Balancer for VPC instance.
+You can configure access policies for an {{site.data.keyword.cloud}} Load Balancer for VPC instance.
 For more information about managing user access policies, see [Managing access to resources](/docs/iam?topic=iam-iammanidaccser#resourceaccess).

 ## Configuring resource group access policies for users
 {: #configuring-resource-group-access-policies-for-users}